AHABus/docs/src/software/payload-bus.md

 ## Communications format

-AHABus supports two types of communications.
-Communication is always initiated by the bus controller.
-The first operation of a transmission is always a write from the controller to the payload.

- * Read Com: The controller writes one byte indicating which address is being read, and listens for one or more bytes.
-The number of bytes expected to be sent by the payload depends on the requested address.
-If it is one of the virtual registers, one or two byte is expected.
-In the case of the Data memory area, exactly `Data Length` bytes will be accepted by the controller.

- * Write Com: The controller writes one byte indicating which address is being written, followed by one byte to be written to that address in the payload.
+AHABus uses the I2C protocol to denote whether an address is being read, or written to.
+Communication is always initiated by the Bus Controller.

+To accommodate low-budget, low-power devices which may present small I2C transmission buffers, the AHABus protocol does not allow transmission of more than 32 bytes at once.
+If a payload must send more than 32 bytes of data, the controller will read its data sequentially, in chunks of 32 bytes starting at address `$10`.

 ## Synopsis

 In typical operations, a bus controller/payload interaction follows these steps:

- 1. The bus controller addresses the payload's address and writes `0x01` in the Tx Flag register.
-At this point, the payload should not change the contents of any of the public registers.
+ 1. The bus controller addresses the payload's address and writes `0xff` in the Tx Flag register.
+At this point, the payload must not change the contents of any of its public registers.

  2. The bus controller requests the contents of the of Data Length register by writing its address on the bus, then reading two bytes.
 If no data is